Herring-UGAECSE-2920/Class-Instructions/README.md

 ### Maintaining your Group Github Repository

 In order to encourage you to learn the useful skill of managing and using a Git/Github repository, we ask to keep your group repository up to date, follow the [Github Flow](https://guides.github.com/introduction/flow/) and to use Git/Github features like [issues](https://guides.github.com/features/issues/) to your advantage!
 More information on Git/Github and how to learn it will be provided in the deliverable instructions.

+###Class Discussion

+To facilitate class discussions, we will be using this repository’s **Issues** page to post comments or questions.
+This is a great place to ask general questions pertaining to the course and project.
+You are encouraged to join the discussion but just remember to abide by the “Collaboration Policy” detailed in the course syllabus.

+To post a question or comment, see the Issues link at the top of the repository or follow this [link](https://github.com/Herring-UGAECSE-2920/Class-Instructions/issues).
+The submission process is self explanatory.